astro-pi/flight-mp3-examples/README.md

 - [Background music function in Pygame](pygame_music.py)
 - [Subprocess Omxplayer and send key strokes to control it](omxplayer_shell.py)

 Here's how to try them.
-Open a Terminal window on your Raspberry Pi and enter these commands:
+Open a Terminal window on your Raspberry Pi, plug in some headphones, and enter these commands:

 ```bash
 git clone https://github.com/astro-pi/flight-mp3-examples.git